mpartipilo/tikatours_src/data/extracted/content/regions/regions/tusheti/index.zh.md

 and Ingushes) began settling in Tusheti in the sixteenth century, they were granted lands in the Alvani Valley in exchange for their military service.

-Known to the local Georgians as the Tsova\-Tushs, they have a high degree of assimilation and are typically bilingual using both Georgian and their own Bats languages.
+Known to the local Georgians as the Tsova-Tushs, they have a high degree of assimilation and are typically bilingual using both Georgian and their own Bats languages.

 ### Geography and climate